 - Plant proteins are compromised by their limitation of one or more amino acids, aren’t so great at regulating blood sugar, and contain chemical defense systems that can be toxic to humans and animals (this is why cooking is important for many vegetables because heat neutralizes these toxins).

-- Animal protein also contains the most abundant supply of zinc, (plant-based proteins are high in copper) which is critical for proper brain function (not to mention the healthy functioning of over 300 enzymatic processes in the body).
+- Animal protein also contains the most abundant supply of bioavailable zinc, which is critical for proper brain function (not to mention the healthy functioning of over 300 enzymatic processes in the body).

 Who might benefit from a high protein diet?

 - Individuals with methylation imbalances.
-Undermethylators thrive on high protein diets because protein is needed to create methyl; whereas carbohydrates and fats have no effect.
-Overmethylators thrive on folates (folate is a powerful demethylating agent) and thus do really well on a high vegetable-based diet (but still need some protein).
+Undermethylators thrive on higher protein diets because protein is needed to create methyl; whereas carbohydrates and fats have no effect.
+Overmethylators thrive on folates (folate is a powerful demethylating agent) and thus do really well on a plant-based diet (but still need some protein).
 Keep in mind that a high folate, plant-based diet is a cancer-promoting diet for undermethylated individuals.

 - Individuals with blood sugar and metabolic problems.
 High protein diets have a stabilizing effect on blood sugar.
-Excess copper reduces zinc and manganese levels, which interferes with glucose metabolism and therefore blood sugar regulation.
+Excess copper reduces zinc levels, which interferes with glucose metabolism and therefore blood sugar regulation.
 Zinc is also needed to create/regulate insulin, so when these levels stabilize, inflammatory markers from insulin sensitivity to cholesterol and triglycerides also stabilize.
-I see this time after time in my work with clients.

 - Women who are estrogen intolerant.
-Copper affects men and women, but it is especially damaging to women because we have higher levels of estrogen and bring life into the world.
-Copper rises with estrogen (and also from exogenous sources such as birth control pills, hormone replacement therapy, multi-vitamin and mineral supplements, and water) when a woman is pregnant and should naturally lower after baby is born, but too often copper levels do not go back to normal.
+Copper affects men and women differently.
+It is especially damaging to women because we have higher levels of estrogen.
+Copper rises with estrogen when a woman is pregnant and should naturally lower after baby is born, but too often copper levels do not go back to normal.
 The baby is out of the womb, but copper is still feeding the blood vessels that were created to support the child in utero.
 Protein is an excellent stabilizing macronutrient and craving eliminator when copper and hormone production is imbalanced.
+Keep in mind copper also comes from exogenous sources such as birth control pills, hormone replacement therapy, multi-vitamin and mineral supplements, and water.

 - Individuals that are under a lot of stress and suffer from depression, high anxiety, and panic disorders.
 As I mentioned above, protein has a calming, stabilizing effect on blood sugar.
-High-stress levels frequently lead to hypoglycemia and other blood sugar imbalances.
+High stress levels frequently lead to hypoglycemia and other blood sugar imbalances.
 Starting your day with protein can boost energy levels, improve sleep, sharpen brain function, and reduce anxiety and mood swings.
-This too is connected to an imbalance of copper and zinc.

 Are you confused about all the conflicting information out there on protein?
-If so, here are a few things I’d like you to try:
+If so, try these:

-- Have protein for breakfast to see how your energy increases.
+- Have protein for breakfast to see if your energy increases.

-- Have protein at regular intervals throughout the day to see how your mood improves.
+- Have protein at regular intervals throughout the day to see if your mood improves.

 - Create a food mood journal notating physical and emotional responses.